fredguile/ng2-md-datatable/README.md

 ## Plunkr

-I've been using this Plunkr: <https://plnkr.co/edit/5lnHom0L7Zw7dEP5uyve?p=info>
+Or you can open this Plunkr: <https://plnkr.co/edit/5lnHom0L7Zw7dEP5uyve?p=info>

 But it's still work in progress, actually I shall package a compiled CSS for styling this thing...